-A GSRA award is usually for a 12-month period.
-Awards for fewer than 12 months are also possible (two semesters or three quarters) with sufficient justification in writing.
+A GSRA award is usually for a 9.5-month period.
+A period of performance of 1 semester is not appropriate.
 In order to complete goals, and with prior written justification, a No Cost Extension may be granted.

 Number of Awards